 The “high” appears because THC stimulates several different brain parts:

 - The Amygdala – this brain part is responsible for emotions.
 By stimulating it, THC produces the feeling of tranquility and relaxation.
-However, some people may experience paranoia or anxiety.
+However, some people may experience paranoia or stress.

-- Cerebral Cortex, Hippocampus – these areas power cognitive functions (acquisition and understanding of knowledge) and memory.
+- Cerebral Cortex and Hippocampus – these areas power cognitive functions (acquisition and understanding of knowledge) and memory.
 Researchers have shown that THC can cause short-term memory loss.

 Other effects of THC include: